simcop2387/ComfyUI-Usgromana-Gallery/README.md

 **Note**: Data files are stored separately from image files to keep the output directory clean.
 Metadata is also embedded in image files for portability.

+**Window State Storage:**
+- Window position, size, and pin state are stored in browser localStorage
+- State persists across sessions when window is unpinned

 ---

 ## Keyboard Shortcuts